S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/agreements/selection.png)

-**A group process for selecting people for roles.**
+**A group process for selecting people for roles, on the strength of the reason, rather than according to the majority.**

--   People avoid expressing interest before the selection
+-   People avoid expressing interest before the selection.
--   Nominations are made on the strength of the reason, not according to the majority
--   You can nominate yourself or pass
+-   People can nominate themselves, another, or pass.
--   When checking for objections, ask the person nominated last
+-   When checking for objections to the proposed nominee, ask that person last.

 Objections to a nominee may be resolved in many ways, including amending the role's domain description or by nominating someone else.

-**Note:** This pattern can also be used for selection between a variety of options in other circumstances.
+**Note:** This pattern can also be used in any situation where there is a need to choose between a variety of options.

 ---

 ## Pattern 1.12: Driver Mapping

-A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, align organizational structure to the flow of value.
+A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, develop organizational structure to enable or optimize the flow of value.

 Small or large groups identify and prioritize drivers, progressing quickly from concept to action in self-organizing teams.

 ---

 ## Driver Mapping (…)

 ![inline,fit](img/facilitation-guides/driver-mapping-fg-print.png)